crj0139/seqpresser/README.md

 ## Contents

-**stapler** - tool for mapping SRA reads to reference genomes and quickly appending coordinate info to reads for downstream graphing
+**stapler** - tool for mapping SRA reads to reference genomes and quickly appending coordinate info for downstream graphing

-**sim2graph** - simulates reads from reference genome for downstream graphing